prabhatjha/prabhatjha.github.io/_posts/2026-05-21-Delivering-Under-High-Uncertainty.markdown

 In rapidly changing environments, rigid specialization is a liability.
 You need a lean, agile "crack team" capable of operating with a **T-shaped skill profile**.
 Every member should be capable of going broad across the entire problem space to unblock colleagues, while possessing the capability to dive incredibly deep into specific, highly technical domains when a critical bottleneck arises.

 ### 5. Build Strategic Alliances
 You cannot build everything in a vacuum, especially when time is short.
 Identify the internal teams whose infrastructure, APIs, or data you need.
 Build alliances early.
-Instead of just throwing a feature request over the fence because they likely have their own goals to hit, offer a collaborative compromise: *“We will write the extension or do the heavy lifting if your team can provide architectural consulting and prioritize code reviews.”*
+Instead of just throwing a feature request over the fence when they have their own goals to hit, offer a collaborative compromise: *“We will write the extension or do the heavy lifting if your team can provide architectural consulting and prioritize code reviews.”*

 ### 6. Shorten the Feedback Loop
 When the ground is shifting beneath your feet, quarterly or even monthly milestones are useless.
 Tighten your execution loops: